 I like the quote credited to Gregg Krech saying “The biggest risk you can take is to do nothing at all, when you know there’s something you need to do.”

 Sounds familiar to me as I can either ACT now, or not ACT now (the middle box of my inverted tree diagram).
 I am not well-versed in the Buddhist philosophy that may well lie behind that quote, but that is how I see it.

 This web site provides an immediate safe experiment when it asks us to reflect on:

 - What have I given to ___?

 - What troubles and difficulties have I caused ___?

 I sense this is a specific and practical starting point: I can consider these questions in relation to both my immediate family and friends, as well as my wider world.

-To do full credit to Naikan therapy is not be easy As ever, I’d see research by each of us as a safe experiment.
-My curiosity has been stimulated by my own enquiries.
+To do full credit to Naikan therapy is not be easy.
+As ever, I’d see research into it as a safe experiment.
+My curiosity has been stimulated by my own inquiries.

 I will summarise the web site, however, when it says Naikan is a Japanese word that means “inside looking”, “introspection” or “seeing oneself with the mind’s eye”.